piotrwicijowski/secret-santa/04_azure_functions_ctd/README.md

 ### Copy one blob to another

-Just as before in Module 3, we will be uploading data to a blob.
-For this we need a blob reference:
+Just as before in Module 3, we will be uploading data to a blob, but now we don't get the blob object through the binding, but rather we need to create a reference to it ourselves.
+Since we already have our container, that will hold that blob, we can just write the following:

 ```cs
 var stockingGift = stockingCloudBlobContainer.GetBlockBlobReference(randomGift.Name);